Il tenente dei carabinieri

 Il tenente dei carabinieri (The lieutenant of Carabinieri) is a 1986 Italian crime-comedy film directed by Maurizio Ponzi.

 Plot

-The Lieutenant of carabinieri Duilio Cordelli often quarrels with his Commander Colonel Vinci.
-When the two must investigate two murders suspect, Duilio discovers that a gang of thieves plan to cover a major bank heist in Rome with a traffic of counterfeit notes.
+The Lieutenant of Carabinieri Duilio Cordelli often quarrels with his Commander Colonel Vinci.
+When the two must investigate two suspects of murder, Duilio discovers that a gang of thieves plan to cover a major bank heist in Rome with a traffic of counterfeit notes.